wolfgangasdf/iqp-book/tp-indistinguishable.md

 <!-- G5.1.2 -->
 `[slide]`

-Intuitively, if we trust in the Pauli exclusion principle, the particles must feel a "force" if they get closer.
-To investigate this we calculate the expectation value of the squared distance between the particles:
+Intuitively, if we trust in the Pauli exclusion principle, at least fermions must feel a "force" if they get closer.
+To investigate this, we calculate the expectation value of the squared distance between the particles:

 $$\left\langle\left(r_1-r_2\right)^2\right\rangle=\left\langle r_1^2\right\rangle+\left\langle r_2^2\right\rangle-2\left\langle r_1 r_2\right\rangle$$(tp-ef-1)

-Note, we often use the square and not the modulus, because the latter is far nastier mathematically.
+Note, we often use the squared distance and not the modulus, because the latter is less nice mathematically.

 We calculate this expectation value first for two distinguishable particles